oessayeg/Webserv/README.md

   * **'localhost:7000'** to test GET requests (Note that the page that will appear is just a template took from w3schools)
   * **'localhost:7070'** to test php-cgi and cookies.
 After submitting the form, an image will be uploaded and a page will appear with that image.
 Everytime you open it up, the same page will appear because of cookies until you click on logout.
   * **'localhost:8000'** to test python cgi.
 A simple form should be filled, and a simple python script will be executed on it.
   * **'localhost:8080'** to test file uploads (Files will be uploaded on a folder 'uploads').
-If you want to get them back go to 'localhost:8080/uploads/nameOfYourFile'
+If you want to get them back, go to 'localhost:8080/uploads/nameOfYourFile'
   > :warning: The error page that will appear in case of an error (if you request a non existent resource for example) will never change unless you specify a custom page for a specific status code in the configuration file, e.g : error_page 404 pathToPage.html.
 In fact the code of the default error page is put directly in a string in the source code.

 ## Configuration file directives